nekoju/Writing/No1/firstDraft.md

 By two years into the plague most prisons had been transformed into brightly lit coding facilities that resembled the call centers from the first half of the century.
-So here, inmates would be trained to crank out unit tests for ten hours a day, under the pretext that they would be learning valuable skills they could leverage to find employment post-incarceration.
+So here, inmates would be trained to crank out unit tests for ten hours a day, hoping to stumble on some configuration that might lead to an solution under the pretext that they would be learning valuable skills they could leverage to find employment post-incarceration.

-A peculiar facet of evolutionary disease ecology is that any parasite will burn itself out and become extinct if it becomes so virulent that it kills its hosts.
+Evolutionary disease ecology tells us that any parasite will burn itself out and become extinct if it becomes so virulent that it kills its hosts too quickly.
-Fortunately, this meant there was an upper limit to just how much disruption the virus could cause, however the need for computers meant that they didn't get switched off, thus incapacitating the virus, so despite their virulence--in the form of trillions of wasted compute cycles-- increased the energy consumed by the planet by a factor of ten, far more than what had been previously considered "alternative energy" could keep up with.
+Fortunately, this meant there was an upper limit to just how much disruption the virus could cause, however our need for computers meant that they didn't get switched off, thus incapacitating the virus, so despite their virulence--in the form of trillions of wasted compute cycles-- increased the energy consumed by the planet by a factor of ten, far more than what had been previously considered "alternative energy" could keep up with.
-We started by exhorting citizens to monitor their own energy use, telling the people of Galveston that they should be judicious with their air conditioners and led strips.
+We started by exhorting citizens to monitor their own energy use, telling the people of Galveston that they should be judicious with their air conditioners and led strips and whatnot.
 This was pantomime, however, because all the simple electronics in the world used a tenth of the energy that the computers did.
 We were desparate, and no amount of individual responsibility would fix it.